Wayne D. Moore

 - JD, University of Virginia School of Law

 - University Pre-Law Advisor, Virginia Tech

 - Faculty of Law and School of International Public Policy, Osaka University, former Fulbright Lecturer

 - American Political Science Association

 - University of Virginia, former Member of the Board of Directors

-1997 C. Herman Pritchett Award, given by the Law and Courts section of the American Political Science Association (APSA), for the best book on law and courts written by a political scientist and published in 1996 [for Constitutional Rights and Powers of the People].
+- C. Herman Pritchett Award, given by the Law and Courts section of the American Political Science Association in 1997, for the best book on law and courts written by a political scientist and published in 1996, for Wayne D. Moore, Constitutional Rights and Powers of the People (Princeton University Press, 1996).

 Moore, W. Constitutional Rights and Powers of the People, (Princeton University Press, 1996; paperback edition, 1998)

 Wayne D. Moore, “Variable Constitutional Authority: Madisonian Founding Perspectives,” American Political Thought, vol. 2 (2013), pp. 217-58.

 Wayne D. Moore, “The Fourteenth Amendment’s Initial Authority: Problems of Constitutional Coherence,” Temple Political & Civil Rights Law Review, vol. 13 (2004), pp. 515-45.